 Approximately nine months after I turned 31, I got a birthday card from my friend.
 She told me that she'd been walking past a shop in Dalston when God told her to go in and buy me one card for every year she hadn't been to a birthday celebration of mine.
 She wrote inside: "Remember you are one of God's daughters."

-Despite the clumsy (and ultimately unsuccessful) conversion attempt, I was amazed that someone I know who's into cool things like art house cinema and club music is an evangelical Christian.
+Despite the clumsy (and ultimately unsuccessful) conversion attempt, I was amazed that someone I know who has all of their teeth and graduated from college is an evangelical Christian.
 How had she managed to hide it from me all these years?
 I thought Christians were supposed to wear badly-fitted clothing and form human barricades at abortion clinics for fun.
 Was this kind of evangelism going on elsewhere in Dalston?

 Everyone at the service is in their late 20s or early 30s, and dresses like they're at a private view.
 In front of me, a woman wears a striped white and red long mac and horizontal rainbow stripe boots.
 On the other side, a girl with a Zooey Deschanel fringe and her hot boyfriend wear matching Barbour jackets.
 I’m disorientated by how cool everyone looks and momentarily feel like I’m at some grim-faced sonic arts gig surrounded by balding men with Dalston noise beards.